-In times of economic uncertainty, financial reporting for modifications becomes a challenge.
-The number of modifications to report generally increases, as does the complexity of each, with errors and oversights becoming more common.
+In times of economic uncertainty, modification accounting and reporting becomes a challenge.
+The number of modifications to report generally increases, as does the complexity of each, with the potential for errors and oversight becoming more commonplace.

-Financial reporting for modifications requires tremendous attention to detail.
-Incorrect application of U.S. GAAP could lead to material misstatements in your financial statements.
+Modification accounting and reporting requires tremendous attention to detail.
+Incorrect application of U.S. GAAP could lead to material errors in financial statements.

-It is also critical to establish strong financial reporting processes and controls to minimize the risk of errors and noncompliance.
+Establishing strong financial reporting processes and controls to minimize the risk of errors and noncompliance also is critical.